Wall Street isn’t freaking out about Israel and Iran yet. This could change their minds

 All eyes on the Strait of Hormuz

 Traders have previously fretted about the strait during other Middle East conflicts.
-The price of oil fell on Monday after surging higher on Friday as traders bet oil would still flow during the current Israel-Iran conflict.
+The price of both US oil and Brent had dropped by more than 1% on Monday as traders made bets oil would still flow during the current Israel-Iran conflict.

+Yet prices resumed their gains on Monday evening and into Tuesday after President Donald Trump said people should “immediately evacuate” Tehran — striking a more pessimistic tone than in recent days.
+The oil rally accelerated ahead of Trump’s meeting with national security officials at the White House Situation Room.
+Two officials told CNN that Trump is growing increasingly warm to using US military assets to strike Iranian nuclear facilities.

 Bob McNally, president at Rapidan Energy and former adviser to President George W. Bush, told CNN he thinks the risk of disruption to the production and flow of oil is a bit higher than what is being reflected in the market.